Content

 Published 04/16/2024

-Polycystic ovary syndrome (PCOS), formerly known as polycystic ovarian syndrome, is a hormone disorder that commonly affects women.
+Polycystic ovary syndrome (PCOS), sometimes called polycystic ovarian syndrome, is a hormone disorder that commonly affects women.

-PCOS can affect your health in a number of ways, like increasing your risk of infertility and insulin resistance.
+PCOS can impact your health in a number of ways, like increasing your risk of infertility and insulin resistance.
 But one of the most common symptoms of PCOS is difficulty losing weight.

 Weight loss can be more challenging with PCOS, but that doesn’t mean it’s impossible.
-Here’s everything you need to know about how to lose weight with PCOS.
+Here’s everything you need to know about PCOS and weight loss.

 Content

-If you have PCOS and you're trying to lose weight, you might try:
+If you have PCOS and are trying to lose weight, you might try:

 Eating more whole foods